 Breakdown: Well, now we’re at Yami Shibai 3, the season most people seem to hate with a passion, for some reason.
 Nearly every comment I saw about this season was slamming it in some way.

 People ranking the seasons always put this one last or called it terrible.
 The comments on the individual episodes called the stories stupid, boring and plain not scary.

 I will admit, the sudden change in format and the seeming change in subject matter was a bit difficult to deal with.
-However, is it really on the lowest rung of the ladder for this franchise?
+However, is it really on the lowest rung of the ladder for this franchise so far?

-Episode 9 – The Fourth Man: 4/10 Fitting that this episode receives a 4 rating.
-This episode has a decent enough set up, but it’s predictable from start to finish, the visuals aren’t that creepy, the monsters are very easy to avoid and the ending is cheap.
+Episode 9 – The Fourth Man: This episode has a decent enough set up, but it’s predictable from start to finish, the visuals aren’t that creepy, the monsters are very easy to avoid and the ending is cheap.

-Episode 11 – Cuckoo: 4/10 Rating given mostly for atmosphere and buildup, this isn’t scary at all, is barely interesting in its story and ends up being pretty silly.
+Episode 11 – Cuckoo: Good atmosphere and buildup, but this isn’t scary at all, is barely interesting in its story and ends up being pretty silly.
 Plus, I really believe that grandma is a bitch.
 She must’ve known what that clock really was, yet she just lets her granddaughter get caught up in it.

-Episode 12 – Water: 2.5/10 About as interesting and creative as its name – this episode is milk toast at best and silly at worst.
+Episode 12 – Water: About as interesting and creative as its name – this episode is milquetoast at best and silly at worst.